LukasRoom/SuperADD/README.md

 any change.

 ## Pretrained Models
-We provide “pretrained” models for each category for easier reproduction and to skip the training script.
-In our case, a pretrained model does not contain weights, but a memory bank with reference embeddings stored in an .npz file, along with the corresponding model settings in a .json file for that category.
+We provide “pretrained” models for each category for easier reproduction and to skip the training script when evaluating on `mvtec_ad_2`.
+In our case, a pretrained model does not contain weights and does not replace downloading the DINOv3 weights.
+Instead, the provided files contain a memory bank with reference embeddings stored in an .npz file, along with the corresponding model settings in a .json file for that category.

 Models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs